miguelocque/Sudoku-Backtracker/README.md

 Implemented a solver method that solved a Sudoku board using Recursive Backtracking in Java.
-Completed during Fall of 2024 for Boston University's CS112 Course.
+Completed during Fall of 2024 for Boston University's CS112 Course, and received full marks.
+Comments are embedded throughout the entirety of the code to make it more readable.